qoherent/ria-hub-docs/docs/content/Usage/actions/design.md

 ## Communication protocol

-As act runner is an independent part of Gitea, we needed a protocol for runners to communicate with the Gitea instance.
+As act runner is an independent part of RIA Hub, we needed a protocol for runners to communicate with the RIA Hub instance.
-However, we did not think it was a good idea to have Gitea listen on a new port.
+However, we did not think it was a good idea to have RIA Hub listen on a new port.
 Instead, we wanted to reuse the HTTP port, which means we needed a protocol that is compatible with HTTP.
 We chose to use gRPC over HTTP.